Jump to Recipe

 Enter your email and I’ll send it to you, plus get new recipes from me regularly!

-I am very much a boredom baker, and that’s how these simple citrus cookies came to be.
+I am very much a boredom baker, and that’s how these simple lemon sugar cookies came to be.
 When I am stuck in the house–I bake.
-These Birthday Cake Sugar Cookies were also a bit of a stuck inside kind of boredom recipe–but no one has complained just yet!

-Why You Will Love These Lemon Sugar Cookies
+Why We Love These Lemon Sugar Cookies

-• refreshing and vibrant lemon flavor
+• refreshing and have a vibrant lemon flavor

-• very easy to make
+• very easy to make–quick prep with no chill time

 • butter: I use unsalted, softened butter in my cookies.
 If you aren’t sure if your butter is softened, gently press your finger into it and see if it leaves a small indentation but is also still cool to touch.
 To speed up this process, cut the butter into smaller pieces.
 I don’t recommend using a microwave at all to move things along.